lunzhang1990/OrbDesignOld/README.md

 7. symm_break_oocyte_dynamics.m:  this is a way to visualize dynamics in the P[1],P[2] phase plane and also check stability for a given parameter set
 ## theta[1] < theta[2]

+8. JacobianRank.nb: use to show the computation of jacobian rank in proposition 12

 It is symmetric as above.